ShanonPearce/ASH-Toolset/README.md

 ![hpcf steps](docs/images/hpcf_steps.png)

 ### Generate BRIRs for binaural room simulation
-This part of the app is used to generate a set of customised BRIRs and export to WAV files which can then be loaded into audio processing software to apply binaural room simulation.
+This part of the app is used to generate a set of customised BRIRs and export to WAV files or SOFA files which can then be loaded into audio processing software to apply binaural room simulation.
 1. Select Target RT60 Reverberation Time in ms. Select a value between 200ms and 1250ms.
 Higher values will result in stronger late reflections and larger perceived room size.
 2. Select Gain for Direct Sound in dB.
 Select a value between -8dB and 8dB.
 Higher values will result in lower perceived distance.
 Lower values result in higher perceived distance
+3. Select spatial resolution from below options.
+Increasing resolution will increase number of source directions available but will also increase processing time and dataset size.
+   - Low: Elevation angles ranging from -30 to 30 degrees in 15 degree steps.
+Azimuth angles ranging from 0 to 360 degrees in varying steps.
+   - Medium: Elevation angles ranging from -45 to 45 degrees in 15 degree steps.
+Azimuth angles ranging from 0 to 360 degrees in varying steps.
+   - High: Elevation angles ranging from -50 to 50 degrees (WAV export) or -60 to 60 degrees (SOFA export) in 5 degree steps.
+Azimuth angles ranging from 0 to 360 degrees in 5 degree steps.
+   - Max: Elevation angles ranging from -40 to 40 degrees (WAV export) or -40 to 60 degrees (SOFA export) in 2 degree steps.
+Azimuth angles ranging from 0 to 360 degrees in 2 degree steps.
+4. Select Headphone Compensation from below options.
+The selected option should match the listener's headphone type.
+High strength is selected by default.
+Reduce to low strength if sound localisation or timbre is compromised.
+   - In-Ear Headphones, high strength
+   - In-Ear Headphones, low strength
+   - Over-Ear/On-Ear Headphones, high strength
+   - Over-Ear/On-Ear Headphones, low strength
-3. Select Dummy Head / Head & Torso Simulator from available options:
+5. Select Dummy Head / Head & Torso Simulator from available options:
    - Neumann KU 100 (SADIE)
    - Neumann KU 100 (TH Köln)
    - FABIAN HATS